ec262/discovery/README.md

     Note that this call is _idempotent_; calling it actually deletes the given task (to prevent cheating).
 [2] If the address of the foreman associated with that task is not used to make this call, or if the task does not exist, it returns 404 to prevent malicious behavior.
-Chunks expire after 24h even if the delete method is not called.
+Tasks expire after 24h even if the delete method is not called.